 Agriculture farming in India is a century-old activity, and is currently the highest contributor to the GDP of India.
-The Government of India has set a target under its Agriculture Export Policy to increase the agricultural export to over $60 billion by 2022.
+Agriculture remains the largest contributor to the country’s GDP and farmers constitute 58% of India’s population.
+It means much of India remains untouched by the mindlessness of consumerism.
+Under its Agriculture Export Policy, the Government of India aims to increase agricultural export by over $60 billion by 2022.
 This means, the agricultural activity in India will be doubling.
 If we describe the farmers of India, they constitute 58% of the country's population.
 Agriculture is the primary source of income for the mentioned percentage of the population.

 Agricultural Methods of the Indian Farmer